Dmytro Polovynka

 If there are 30 tiles, then the “supreme pair” ([4:2] and [2:1]) is removed from the deck.

-If there are 24 tiles, there are different options:
+If there are 24 tiles, there are different options what the deck contains:

 In the first version of 24 tiles, the pair of nines plays the role of “supreme pair” because it does not beat anything and cannot be beaten.